Is the Scroll of Taiwu English Translation Good? (1.0 Localization)

-The most important provisional areas are faction names, martial art categories, attributes, combat resources, injury states, village systems, and special cultural terms such as Taiwu, Xiangshu, Sword Tomb, and cricket fighting.
+The terms worth learning first cover faction names, martial art categories, attributes, combat resources, injury states, village systems, and special cultural terms such as Taiwu, Xiangshu, Sword Tomb, and cricket fighting.

 - Attributes: 根骨, 悟性, 定力, 福缘, 膂力, 灵敏.